They are a group of muscles located in the legs.

-- One end, or epiphysis, proximal to the tibial condyle.
+- One end, or epiphysis, is proximal to the tibial condyle.

-- A body, called the diaphysis, that has many muscle attachment sites.
+- A body called the diaphysis has many muscle attachment sites.

-- A wider, distal end or epiphysis that allows articulation with the slope to form a part of the ankle joint at the ankle.
+- A more comprehensive, distal end or epiphysis that allows articulation with the slope to form a part of the ankle joint at the ankle.

-The fibula is the seat of various muscle attachments, including movements of the feet and ankle.
+The fibula is the seat of various muscle attachments, including the feet and ankle movements.

 It is connected to the tibia by an interosseous membrane.

 The fibula helps maintain the slope of the bone present in the ankle.

 The fibula is not involved in supporting the body, but it has a role as a shock absorber during walking.